MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - How many times the online catalog was down while loading *Updates and Recommendations* view
 - How much time it took to load the *Updates and Recommendations* view
 - How many workloads in *Updates and Recommendations* view has *Updates available* status
-- How many workloads in *Updates and Recommendations* view has *Not installed* status
+- How many workloads in *Updates and Recommendations* view have *Not installed* status
 - How many workloads in *Updates and Recommendations* view has *Partially installed* status
 - How many workloads are shown in *Updates and Recommendation*
 - How many times *Get MP* link is clicked in *Updates and Recommendations* view